sap-tutorials/Tutorials/tutorials/datahub-trial-v2-pipelines-part01/datahub-trial-v2-pipelines-part01.md

 - How to use a **Data Generator** to generate random sample data
 - How to visualize the generated data via a **Terminal** Please note that this tutorial is similar to the `Generate sensor data` tutorial from [SAP Data Hub, developer edition tutorial group](https://developers.sap.com/group.datahub-pipelines.html).
-Also note here in this tutorial GCP refers to Google Cloud platform and AWS refers to Amazon Web Services.
+Also note here in this tutorial GCP refers to Google Cloud platform and AWS refers to Amazon Web Services and Azure refers to Microsoft Azure.

 ---

 [ACCORDION-BEGIN [Step 1: ](Create a data pipeline)]

 Open the modelling environment for building pipelines via SAP Data Hub Modeler.
-To access the Sap Data Hub Launchpad in AWS or GCP you need go to the chapters 3.3 and 3.4 as described in the [**Getting Started with SAP Data Hub, trial edition**] (https://caldocs.hana.ondemand.com/caldocs/help/Getting_Started_Data_Hub24.pdf) guide.
+To access the Sap Data Hub Launchpad in AWS or GCP or Azure you need go to the chapters 3.3 and 3.4 as described in the [**Getting Started with SAP Data Hub, trial edition**] (https://caldocs.hana.ondemand.com/caldocs/help/Getting_Started_Data_Hub24.pdf) guide.
 From Sap Data Hub Launchpad you could access the Sap Data Hub Modeler.

 >As the above URL is a local URL, it will be accessible only if you are doing the tutorials and have already configured the hosts file.
 If not, please refer to [Getting Started with SAP Data Hub, trial edition 2.4](https://caldocs.hana.ondemand.com/caldocs/help/Getting_Started_Data_Hub24.pdf) guide.